Findent: indent and relabel Fortran sources

 Good free Fortran indenters are 'not easy to find'.
 Searching the Internet, I was not able to find good working free available Fortran indenters, with the exception of f90ppr.
 F90ppr is written in Fortran and does a nice and quick job, but lacks a number of the requirements above.

 A more recent development is fprettify, written in Python.
+It aims at indenting 'modern Fortran', so it cannot be used for your old dusty decks, and other requirements are also not met.
 IMHO the software is not mature enough for use in serious projects.

 Other Fortran relabelers

-These are difficult to find.
+These are even more difficult to find.
 Floppy, written in Fortran is an example, but works only for old style Fortran.